zilishen/documentation/content/nginx/deployment-guides/google-cloud-platform/high-availability-all-active.md

 5. Click <span style="color:#3366cc;">DELETE</span> in the top toolbar to delete the instances.

-   **Note:** If the pop‑up confirmation window warns that the boot disk for any instance will also be deleted, cancel the deletion, and perform these steps <span style="text-decoration: underline;">for each affected instance</span>:
+   **Note:** If the pop-up warns that it will delete the boot disk for any instance, cancel the deletion.
+Then, perform the steps below <span style="text-decoration: underline;">for each affected instance</span>:

    - Navigate to the <span style="font-weight:bold; white-space: nowrap;">Compute Engine > VM instances</span> tab and click the instance in the <span style="color:#3366cc;">Name</span> column in the table.
 (The screenshot shows <span style="color:#666666; font-weight:bolder; white-space: nowrap;">nginx-plus-app-1-vm</span>.)

      <img src="/nginx/images/gce-app-1-vm-select.png" alt="Screenshot showing how to access the page where configuration details for a VM instance can be modified during deployment of NGINX Plus as the Google Cloud load balancer." width="1023" height="194" class="aligncenter size-full wp-image-47465" style="border:2px solid #666666; padding:2px; margin:2px;" />

    - On the <span style="color:#666666; font-weight:bolder; white-space: nowrap;">VM instances</span> page that opens, click <span style="color:#3366cc;">EDIT</span> at the top of the page.
 In fields that can be edited, the value changes from static text to text boxes, drop‑down menus, and checkboxes.
-   - In the <span style="font-weight:bold; white-space: nowrap;">Boot disk and local disks</span> field, uncheck the checkbox labeled <span style="color:#666666; font-weight:bolder;">Delete boot disk when when instance is deleted</span>.
+   - In the <span style="font-weight:bold; white-space: nowrap;">Boot disk and local disks</span> field, uncheck the checkbox labeled <span style="color:#666666; font-weight:bolder;">Delete boot disk when instance is deleted</span>.
    - Click the <span style="background-color:#3366cc; color:white;"> Save </span> button.
    - On the <span style="font-weight:bold; white-space: nowrap;">VM instances</span> summary page, select the instance in the table and click <span style="color:#3366cc;">DELETE</span> in the top toolbar to delete it.